2023 Summer Solstice is this week. Here's what to know about the first day of summer

 It is also known as the day with the longest period of sunlight, or the longest day of the year - for those in the Northern Hemisphere.

-While the solstice does not take place at the same time each year, is typically falls anytime between June 20-22.
+While the solstice does not take place at the same time each year, it typically falls anytime between June 20-22.

 It is considered to be the first day of summer in astronomical terms, though meteorological summer technically began at the start of the month.